bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ## Summary

 A controller will be added to CAPZ which caches the Nodes’ OS image on a regular interval and updates the model to use that image for future scale outs.
-This feature will allow for faster horizontal scaling and will help prevent security alerts from new nodes which immediately need a security update as those new nodes will now come with the security update already installed.
-This feature will also help prevent users from needing to spin up warm nodes due to this faster horizontal scaling.
+This feature will allow for:
+- faster horizontal scaling
+- prevent security alerts from new nodes which immediately need a security update as those new nodes will now come with the security update already installed
+- help prevent users from needing to spin up warm nodes and overprovision

 ## Motivation